• Your Trusted 24 Hours Service Provider!

 Can gas lines be safely replaced underground?

-Yes, licensed professionals follow strict safety codes, including gas shutoff, proper ventilation, and trench safety during replacement.
+Yes, licensed professionals follow strict safety procedures including gas shutoff, leak testing, ventilation control, and regulated excavation practices.

 How do contractors locate underground utilities before digging?